dapr/quickstarts/9.secretstore/README.md

 # Secrets API

-This tutorial will help you write a node app to access secrets stored in a Secret Store using the Dapr Secrets API.
-For this sample, we will be using Kubernetes secret store
+This tutorial shows you how to use the Dapr secrets API to access secrets from secret stores.
+This sample uses a Node application to access a Kubernetes secret store.